caramelcss/caramel/README.md

 - Clone the repo: ```git clone https://github.com/lumios/caramel.git```

 ## What's included?
 Our [public releases](https://github.com/lumios/caramel/releases) only contain the released files that are necessary for front-end use.
-If you'd like to develop for, or modify Caramel, we'd recommend downloading the [Development Builds](https://github.com/lumios/caramel/archive/master.zip), which include our compiling script, and the sass source files.
+If you'd like to develop for, or modify Caramel, we'd recommend downloading a [Development Build](https://github.com/lumios/caramel/archive/master.zip), which includes our build tool, and the sass source files.

 ```
 caramel/
-├── index.html
+├── showcase.html
 │
 ├── css/
 │   ├── caramel.css